-- 1. Place the bath seat in tub facing the faucet. - 2.
+- Place the bath seat in tub facing the faucet. - 2.
 Back up to tub until you feel it at back of your knees.
-Make sure you are in line with the bath seat. - 3.
-Reach back with one hand for the bath seat.
+Make sure you are in line with the bath seat. - Reach back with one hand for the bath seat.
 Keep other hand in center of walker. - 4.
-Slowly lower yourself onto the bath seat, keeping your surgical leg out straight. - 5.
-Move walker out of the way, but within reach. - 6.
-Lift your legs over edge of tub, using a leg lifter for surgical leg, if necessary.
+Slowly lower yourself onto the bath seat, keeping your surgical leg out straight.

+6. Lift your legs over edge of tub, using a leg lifter for surgical leg, if necessary.
 Hold onto the shower seat or railing.